ManchesterDigitalApprenticeship/mcr-digital-apprentices-bootcamp-1/README.md

  * Removing a product from the cart decreases the total number of items in the cart by 1
  * Removing a product from the cart decreases the total price of the cart by the product's price
  * Removing a product from the cart removes the product from the list of items in the cart
+ * Some items in the cart are available as a 'buy one, get one free' offer.
+When a customer has two such items in their cart, they should only be charged for one of them.

 ## Javascript crib sheet